What does the Infrastructure Investment and Jobs Act mean for OSMRE's AML Program?

 All AML projects, including those that are exclusively funded using BIL long-term AML reclamation funds, must be entered into e-AMLIS and included in Annual Evaluation Reports and annual grant reports.
 For specifics related to e-AMLIS data entry, see OSMRE’s Directive AML-1.
 For information related to annual reporting, see OSMRE’s Directive AML-22.

 Yes.
-By June 2024, e-AMLIS will incorporate a new funding designation that will allow for the tracking of AML problems reclaimed using the STREAM Act funding source.
+In June 2024, e-AMLIS will incorporate a new funding designation that will allow for the tracking of AML problems reclaimed using the STREAM Act funding source.

 No. Neither the STREAM Act nor the STREAM Act guidance place any time limits on the expenditure of those funds.
 30 U.S.C. § 1231a(c)(2)(C)(i) -(ii) specifically provides that amounts retained pursuant to the STREAM Act are not subject to the redistribution of unused funds under 30 U.S.C. § 1231a(4)(B) or any other limitation that may be placed on annual BIL AML grant funds.